-We've bought and tested more than 260 monitors, and below are our picks for the best 120Hz monitors to buy.
-Also, check out our recommendations for the best monitors for PS5, the best monitors for Xbox Series X, and if you want a slightly higher refresh rate, the best 144Hz monitors.
+We've bought and tested more than 280 monitors, and below are our picks for the monitors with the best performance at 120Hz to buy.
+Also, check out our recommendations for the best monitors for PS5, the best monitors for Xbox Series X, and the best monitors for Xbox Series S.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews that support at least a 120Hz refresh rate.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.